Scan time: 2-3 minutes / Read time: 3-5 minutes

 Cole writes a weekly newsletter about backyard grilling and live-fire cooking.

-He believes anyone can run a grill that makes the neighbors wander over.
+His pitch is simple: anyone can run a grill that makes the neighbors wander over.

 ⛳️ Problem: